Javascript is not enabled.

 Even if your email or text is addressed to the correct recipient, it can be intercepted by the bad guys.
 Emails are sometimes compromised because people use the same easy-to-guess passwords across multiple accounts.
 Another security faux pas is to share private exchanges when you are connected to the internet over unsecured public Wi-Fi networks.

-Encryption: Secure but not user-friendly
+Encryption is secure but not always user-friendly

 You can send encrypted email if the company you are working with offers that option.
 Encrypted messages are scrambled behind industry-standard cryptographic algorithms and other secure methods.